blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2000-knowledge_base--backup_files_for_sensitive_data--2_8.md

 ## Mitigation:

-Backup files should not store any sensitive application specific data and they can be analysed/inspected for that.
+Backup files should not store any sensitive application specific data and they should be analysed/inspected for that.